CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

 5. If **When Do you trust the author of the files in this folder** click on **Yes, I trust the authors**.

 ## Task 1: Create an Azure Cosmos DB for NoSQL account and configure the SDK project

+In this task, you will provision an Azure Cosmos DB SQL account, configuring essential settings and retrieving the necessary connection details for future development.In this task, you will provision an Azure Cosmos DB SQL API account, configuring essential settings and retrieving the necessary connection details for future development.

 1. Navigate back to  Azure Portal page, in Search resources, services and docs (G+/) box at the top of the portal, enter **Azure Cosmos DB**, and then select **Azure Cosmos DB** under services.